Privacy Policy

 Facebook plugins (Like button)

-Plugins of the social network Facebook, provider Facebook Inc., 1 Hacker Way, Menlo Park, California 94025, USA, are integrated on our pages.
-You can recognize the Facebook plugins by the Facebook logo or the “Like button” (“Like”) on our page.
-You can find an overview of the Facebook plugins here: https://developers.facebook.com/docs/plugins/.
+Our pages contain plugins of the social network Facebook, provider Facebook Inc. 1 Hacker Way, Menlo Park, California 94025, USA.
+You can recognize the Facebook plugins by the Facebook logo or the “Like” button (“Like”) on our page.
+An overview of the Facebook plugins can be found here: https://developers.facebook.com/docs/plugins/.

-When you visit our pages, a direct connection is established between your browser and the Facebook server via the plugin.
+When you visit our pages, a direct connection between your browser and the Facebook server is established via the plugin.
 Facebook thereby receives the information that you have visited our site with your IP address.
-If you click the Facebook “Like” button while logged into your Facebook account, you can link the content of our pages on your Facebook profile.
+If you click on the Facebook “Like” button while logged into your Facebook account, you can link the content of our pages on your Facebook profile.
 This allows Facebook to associate the visit to our pages with your user account.
 We would like to point out that we, as the provider of the pages, have no knowledge of the content of the transmitted data or its use by Facebook.
-For more information, please refer to Facebook’s privacy policy at https://de-de.facebook.com/policy.php.
+For more information, see Facebook’s privacy policy at https://de-de.facebook.com/policy.php.

 If you do not want Facebook to be able to associate your visit to our pages with your Facebook user account, please log out of your Facebook user account.